 2. AEM 21-683C Cold Air Intake System

 I couldn’t avoid this air intake system from AEM while making the list for a lot of reasons.
-Let me talk about those one by one.
+Let me talk about that one by one.

 The very first thing I love about this system is the DRYFLOW synthetic air intake filter.
 It is able to filter small impurities without much effort.
 As a result, your engine receives air with almost zero impurities.